-Have you ever bought 2x4s to work on your DIY project and then realize that the boards are twisted and warped?
-Especially when you have made all the cuts and try to assemble the project, the pieces don’t line up.
-Or sometimes a few days later after the project is complete, you notice that your project is deformed because the wood is now twisted.
+Have you ever bought 2x4s to work on your DIY project and then realized that the boards are twisted and warped?
+Especially when you have made all the cuts and tried to assemble the project, the pieces don’t line up.
+Or sometimes, a few days later after the project is complete, you notice that your project is deformed because the wood is now twisted.
 So what causes wood to warp or twist?
 After some research, I found an explanation.

 What Exactly Is Warped Wood?